Articles

 Two small children stand in Tanzania, one handing out her hand to the other.

-Setting a research agenda
+Setting a shared research agenda

-Collaboratively undertaking an inclusive research agenda-setting process aims to increase the responsiveness and ownership of the evidence generated.
+The collaborative and crowd-sourced Research Agenda-setting process aimed to increase the responsiveness and ownership of the evidence generated.
 This is critical for collectively advancing strategic and evidence-informed COVID-19 actions, including wide-ranging gender interventions at scale within and beyond the health sector.
-The United Nations University International Institute for Global Health is implementing this collaborative health research agenda-setting exercise, as part of its Gender and Health Hub’s inaugural scope of work.

 • Harness current momentum on gender equality to support policy and programming-relevant research and accountability